Emergent Dark Matter and Dark Energy from a Lattice Model: Emergence of Mimetic Dark Matter and Dark Energy from Bosonic qubit Models

 Once again, following the line of \cite{Chaichian:2014qba} and modifying equation (\ref{ONE}) by putting the physical metric $g^{\textrm{phys}}_{\mu \nu}$ in terms of a vector field $u_{\alpha},$ and the fundamental metric $g_{\mu \nu},$ with the same gauge fixing, $\Phi - 1 = 0$, we obtain: \be -g^{\alpha \beta} u_{\alpha} u_{\beta} = 1. \ee

 There are some modifications for the term $\mathcal{H}^{\circ}_T$ of the Hamiltonian density in equation (\ref{FOUR}), for which we have \be + {\mu^2 \over 4} \sqrt{h} h^{ik} h^{jl} (D_i u_j - D_j u_i)(D_k u_l - D_l u_k) - u_{\textbf{n}} D_i p^{i}, \ee and \be \mathcal{H}_i = \partial_i u_j p^j - \partial_j(u_i p^j) - 2h_{ik} D_j \pi^{kj} \approx 0, \ee where $p_i$ is the momentum conjugate to the vector field $u_i,$ and $u_{\textbf{n}}$ is the component of the vector field normal to the constant-time surfaces.
-Since we are working along a constant-time surface, we will drop $u_{\textbf{n}}$ from all the terms in equation (\ref{TWENTYNINE}), but it can be regarded as a scalar term defined on the sites of the lattice.
+The component $u_{\textbf{n}}$ is fixed algebraically by the unit-timelike constraint $-g^{\alpha\beta}u_\alpha u_\beta = 1$ of Eq.~(\ref{TWENTYEIGHT}), in direct analogy with the way the scalar mimetic constraint (\ref{FIFTEEN}) determines $\nabla_n\phi$ in Sec.~\ref{subsec:mimedarkmatt}; the dynamical degrees of freedom in the lattice formulation below are therefore the spatial components $u_{i,\alpha}$, while $u_{\textbf{n}}$ enters through the constraint and through the coupling term $u_{\textbf{n}} D_i p^i$.
+In what follows we work on the constraint surface and write the lattice Hamiltonian in terms of $u_{i,\alpha}$ and $p_{i,\alpha}$, with $u_{\textbf{n}}$ playing the role of a site-local scalar parameter on the lattice.
+The construction is a discrete analogue of the canonical vector-mimetic formulation of \cite{Chaichian:2014qba} and of the gauge-field mimetic cosmologies analyzed in \cite{Gorji:2018okn,Gorji:2019ttx}.